wk-j/cake-server/README.md

 https://gist.github.com/aksakalli/9191056

+## Notes

-- Not working under MONO !!!
+- This addin is not working under MONO.

 ## Install